David Gallop: Soccer

 On 21 August 2012, David Gallop was announced as the new chief executive of the Football Federation Australia, replacing previous CEO and former Australian rules footballer Ben Buckley.
 During his time as CEO, Gallop oversaw the introduction of the FFA Cup competition bringing together clubs from the national level A-League as well as state based leagues.
 In his time as CEO, Australia's men's and women's national teams also underwent substantial change, with Holger Osieck replaced as the men's team by Ange Postecoglou who took charge for the 2014 FIFA World Cup finals and Australia's successful appearance at the 2015 AFC Asian Cup.
-Australia's women's team coach Alen Stajcic was dismissed in the months leading up to the 2019 FIFA Women's World Cup, leading to some criticism in the media.
+Australia's women's team coach Alen Stajcic was dismissed in the months leading up to the 2019 FIFA Women's World Cup, leading to some criticism in the media about his departure.

 Gallop would prove an unpopular administrator at times within Australian soccer, with fan boycotts of A-League games reducing crowds by 32% in late 2015, protesting his decision to not defend the Australian football community after an article by News Corp journalist Rebecca Wilson leaked the identity of 198 supporters who had been banned from matches by the FFA, as well as a lack of a transparent appeals process for bans.

 Gallop was appointed a Member of the Order of Australia in the 2016 Australia Day Honours.

 In July 2019, it was announced that Gallop would stand down from his role as FFA CEO in December 2019.

 Currently, Gallop holds a number of non-executive positions, including Venues NSW Chair, Step One Clothing Chair, Cricket NSW Director, Tabcorp Holdings Director, MOSH Chair and sports consultancy company, Alacria.